Instructors Training Program

-Similarly, if Calvin has a Hapkido background he will quickly appreciate the street applications of our joint locks.
+Similarly, if Joe has a Hapkido or Aikido background he will quickly appreciate the street applications of those movements.
 If someone is a certified Muay Thai instructor I need not spend time teaching and testing him on kicks.
 I need to observe him once, that’s it.

 If someone wants to come to Israel or fly me over to their school for a long term program, as some do, we can certainly add up the hours, and the dollars, quite easily.
 But what if that is not an option?

-All of our current instructors come to IKI with a strong martial arts background.
+Many of our instructors come to IKI with a strong martial arts background.
 Many hold ranks of 6th dan or higher, some hold 10th dans.
 Do I really need to teach them every aspect of martial arts?

 When I test students in Israel for black belt in Mixed Martial Arts, we do the full 40 minutes of full contact fighting, but is this necessary for all our IKI members?

 Many of our members come with many years of service in law enforcement and military.
 Some were Marines, Special Forces, Texas Rangers, Air Marshalls, city cops, SWAT teams members, State Troopers, Sherif’s Dept. Some served in Israeli commandos, the Soviet Army, the US Army.
-Some of made hundreds of arrests, some have killed men in battle.
+Some have made hundreds of arrests; some have killed men in battle.
 They have been to hell and back.
 Now they are older.
-They have many bones that have been broken and healed but the scars and the pain remains.
+They have many bones that have been broken and healed but the scars and the pain remain.
 They carry their battle scars with pride.
 Do I really need to test their fighting spirit?

 So how did Joe Smith become an instructor so fast?
 Are we just a “diploma factory” Heaven forbid!